-You are going to really love this homemade gluten free pie crust.
-This is a tried and true pie crust recipe that gets rave reviews!
-Use this gluten crust recipe for both sweet and savory pies.
-If you love flaky pie crust, this recipe will become a staple for you.
-There is a dairy-free option too!
+You are going to really love this homemade gluten-free pie crust recipe.
+This is a “tried and true” pie crust recipe that gets rave reviews!
+Use this gluten-free crust recipe for both sweet and savory pies.
+This is the FLAKIEST pie crust; this recipe will become a staple for you.
+(There is a dairy-free option too!)

 A baked pie crust in a pan.

-Whether this is your first time or your hundredth time making a pie, this flaky GF pie crust recipe will be the one you make for all occasions.
+Whether this is your first or your hundredth time making a pie, this flaky gluten-free pie crust recipe will be the one you make for all occasions.
 This recipe uses simple ingredients that you can find at your local grocery store.

 My recipe yields perfect results with a lot of different gluten free flour blends.
-If you are looking for the best gluten free pie crust, this is it!
+If you are looking for the best gluten free pie crust, this is the one to make!

 If you are looking for pie-filling ideas, don’t forget to check out this list of 50+ gluten free pies!!
 There is a pie for every diet: paleo, whole30, keto, and vegan!